GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemProcess](../../stereotypes.md#SAF_SystemProcess)

-An System Process captures system behavior as a specific sequence of actions or tasks, and system exchanges including information, materials, energy, etc.
+Specifies the fact that a System Process captures system behavior as a specific sequence of actions or tasks, and system exchanges including information, materials, energy, etc.
 ## System Requirement
 exposed in viewpoint [System Capability Mapping Viewpoint](../../viewpoints/System-Capability-Mapping-Viewpoint.md)